 “What else can I do to get people to do what we need them to do?”

-“How can I hold people accountable and still be seen as a good leader?”
+“How can I hold my team accountable and still be seen as a good leader?”

 Building team accountability requires that we understand a few dynamics because it’s more complicated than we might recognize.

 First of all, teams are made up of individuals.
 We can’t forget that.
 What’s needed is an understanding that society tends to truly value individual contribution while also (and separately) valuing team contribution.
 This seemingly interesting contradiction causes a great deal of confusion as to which should be valued the most.
 The secret alchemy, then, is to simply sort out the confusion.

 We can do this if we recognize where the individual plays a more vital role and where a team plays a more vital role.
 For instance, when there’s sudden chaos or an emergency of some sort, you want one or more individuals to step up and take the lead.
 When, on the other hand, you need to think innovatively to solve a problem or transform a process, teams are better.